 Maybe these broad benefit statements come from our excitement to cover a lot of ground.
 "Our product does SO much!"
 We marketers understand how to work with short attention spans.
 We keep things short and punchy, especially up front in the introduction stage where the value proposition lives.
 All of that means that if you lean too far toward broad benefits, they land with a boring thud.

-Now swing to the other side.
-If you adopt extremes to avoid going broad, you will end up swimming in a list of features.
+Well, no. Going with extremes on the other end will have you swimming in a list of features.
 Those aren’t too helpful, either.
 To keep yourself from over-correcting, start with a little nudge.